rshubham2/Cab_rental_website/DEPLOYMENT.md

 # Deployment Guide for Gautham Tours and Travels

-This guide covers deploying the Gautham Tours and Travels website to Vercel and Netlify, along with environment setup and configuration.
+This comprehensive guide covers deploying the Gautham Tours and Travels website to various platforms including Vercel, Netlify, and other hosting providers.

 ## Table of Contents
 - [Prerequisites](#prerequisites)